Culture And Traditions In Nepal

 What is the Culture of Nepal?

 Nepal’s Culture is prosperous and diverse, reflecting its immense linguistic, religious, and racial variety.
-Generally, Nepali Culture is deeply rooted in Hinduism, as the Hindus have a larger population, approximately 81%.
-Nepal is home to the largest number of temples and vast festivals.
+Generally, Nepali Culture is deeply rooted in Hinduism, as Hindus comprise the largest population, approximately 81%.
+Nepal is home to the most significant number of temples and numerous vibrant festivals.
 One of the notable aspects of Nepali Culture is its cultural diversity.
-Nepal is a secular country where everyone can choose their religion.
+Nepal is a secular country, where everyone is free to choose their religion.
 The cultural diversity of Nepal also makes the country different from other countries of the world.

 Besides Hinduism, Nepalis follow Buddhism, Islam, Kirat, and Christianity.
 Nepal’s diverse religions make its Culture more interesting.
 The diverse festivals, languages, and ethnic communities represent Nepal’s Culture and contribute to the country’s unique identity.